A guide to common qualified plan requirements

 Under a CODA, participants may elect to have their employer contribute a specific amount to the plan in lieu of receiving it in cash as wages.
 In order to satisfy the requirements of section 401(k), the plan must satisfy the Actual Deferral Percentage (ADP) test.
 The ADP test requires that the deferral of income into the CODA by highly compensated employees be proportional to that for nonhighly compensated employees.
 Generally, amounts that the participant elects to defer may only be distributed upon specific events including death, disability, termination of employment, hardship and attainment of age 59 ½.
 The plan document must state that the Actual Deferral Percentage (ADP) test of Code section 401(k)(3) will be satisfied and must actually satisfy the test in operation.
 Additionally, the law has changed to allow an employer not to perform an ADP test if it makes a safe harbor contribution to the plan on behalf of employees.
 In addition to the safe harbor contribution, certain notice requirements are also applicable.

-Return to List of Requirements
+Return to list of requirements

 5. If your plan permits employee and/or matching contributions, does it satisfy the nondiscrimination test for matching and employee contributions under Code section 401(m)?
-Determine that your plan satisfied the Actual Contribution Percentage test each year.
+Determine that your plan satisfied the actual contribution percentage test each year.

 If a retirement plan permits employee and/or matching contributions, the plan must satisfy the requirements of Code section 401(m).
-The plan document must state that the Actual Contribution Percentage (ACP) test of Code section 401(m)(2) will be satisfied and must actually satisfy the test in operation.
+The plan document must state that the actual contribution percentage (ACP) test of Code section 401(m)(2) will be satisfied and must actually satisfy the test in operation.
 The ACP test requires that the employee and matching contributions provided for highly compensated employees be proportional to those for nonhighly compensated employees.
 Code section 401(m) does not apply to a defined benefit plan unless employee contributions to the plan are allocated to a separate account.

 Similar to the ADP safe harbor contribution, a safe harbor exists for the ACP test if the ADP safe harbor contribution is made and timely notice is provided to participants.
 Additionally, the level of matching contributions is limited in order for the ACP safe harbor to apply.

-Return to List of Requirements
+Return to list of requirements

 6. If your plan provides for elective deferrals, does it limit those deferrals to the section 402(g) limit?
 Check that in operation, elective deferrals made for each employee are limited to the section 402(g) limit.
+(Updated July 29, 2024)

 Elective deferrals are amounts that employees elect to contribute to a retirement plan out of their compensation.
 A plan that provides for elective deferrals, for example a 401(k) plan, must provide that for each participant the amount of elective deferrals under the plan and all other plans, contracts, or arrangements of an employer maintaining the plan may not exceed the amount of the limitation in effect under Code section 402(g)(1) (Code section 401(a)(30)).
 In addition to the plan terms providing that elective deferrals must satisfy the requirements of Code section 402(g), elective deferrals must satisfy these requirements in operation.
-This limit is $22,500 in 2023; $20,500 in 2022; $19,500 in 2021 and 2020 and $19,000 in 2019, subject to cost-of-living adjustments in later years.
+This limit is $23,000 in 2024; $22,500 in 2023; $20,500 in 2022; $19,500 in 2021 and 2020 and $19,000 in 2019, subject to cost-of-living adjustments in later years.

 The law allows participants who are age 50 and over to make additional elective deferrals to the plan over the statutory limit.
-For taxable years beginning in 2023, the additional elective deferrals is $7,500 (beginning in 2021 and 2020, the additional elective deferrals is $6,500; $6,000 in 2015, 2016, 2017 and 2018 and 2019 (subject to cost-of-living adjustments in later years).
+For taxable years beginning in 2023 and 2024, the additional elective deferrals is $7,500 (beginning in 2021 and 2020, the additional elective deferrals is $6,500; $6,000 in 2015, 2016, 2017 and 2018 and 2019 (subject to cost-of-living adjustments in later years).

-Return to List of Requirements
+Return to list of requirements

 7. Did your plan limit contributions or benefits so they do not exceed the limitation set forth in section 415?
 Check to make sure that contributions made to any of your employees (or benefits accrued by your employees, if your plan is a defined benefit plan) were appropriately limited by the 415 limitations in accordance with the plan document.
+(Updated July 29, 2024)

 The limitations on benefits and contributions for retirement plans are set forth in Code section 415.
-The annual benefit limitation for a defined benefit plan is $225,000 for 2019, $230,000 for 2020 and 2021, $245,000 for 2022 and $265,000 for 2023 (subject to cost-of-living adjustments for later years) for each employee.
-The limitation on annual contributions to a defined contribution plan is $56,000 for 2019, $57,000 for 2020, $58,000 in 2021, $61,000 in 2022 and $66,000 in 2023 (subject to cost-of-living adjustments for later years) for each employee.
+The annual benefit limitation for a defined benefit plan is $225,000 for 2019, $230,000 for 2020 and 2021, $245,000 for 2022; $265,000 for 2023 and $275,000 in 2024 (subject to cost-of-living adjustments for later years) for each employee.
+The limitation on annual contributions to a defined contribution plan is $56,000 for 2019, $57,000 for 2020, $58,000 in 2021, $61,000 in 2022; $66,000 in 2023 and $69,000 in 2024 (subject to cost-of-living adjustments for later years) for each employee.

-Return to List of Requirements
+Return to list of requirements

 8. Was the compensation of each employee taken into account under the plan limited to the section 401(a)(17) limitation?
 Check that for any employee only compensation up to the maximum compensation limit for the year was taken into account under the plan for purposes of computing the employee's contributions and benefits.
+(Updated July 29, 2024)

-The maximum annual compensation of each employee that can be taken into account under a plan for any year must not exceed $280,000 for 2019 ($285,000 for 2020 $290,000 for 2021; $305,000 for 2022; and $330,000 for 2023) and subject to cost-of-living adjustments in later years.
+The maximum annual compensation of each employee that can be taken into account under a plan for any year must not exceed $280,000 for 2019 ($285,000 for 2020 $290,000 for 2021; $305,000 for 2022; $330,000 for 2023 and $345,000 for 2024) and subject to cost-of-living adjustments in later years.

-Return to List of Requirements
+Return to list of requirements

 9. Does the plan comply with the top-heavy requirements of section 416?
 Check that your plan’s top-heavy status is being determined and that if the plan is top-heavy, appropriate minimum vesting and contributions or benefits are being provided.
+(Updated July 29, 2024)

 A plan must satisfy certain vesting and minimum benefit requirements if the plan is top-heavy.
 In general, a plan is top-heavy if 60 percent of the aggregate accrued benefits or account balances under the plan are for the benefit of certain "key employees."
 Generally, a key employee is: